 "Tax fraud prosecutions protect the revenue, ensuring that offenders are brought to justice and potential offenders are deterred".

-In a recent matter Her Honour Judge Mary Sexton of the Melbourne County Court said "Tax fraud is not a victimless crime.
+In a recent matter Her Honour Judge Meryl Sexton of the Melbourne County Court said "Tax fraud is not a victimless crime.
 Tax revenue funds essential services that the community relies upon including schools and healthcare and it’s important we protect our tax system."

 In addition to gaol time, courts also may impose fines and other penalties including reparation orders, where offenders are ordered to repay stolen funds, and proceeds from crime may be seized.